rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 **Source of Stimulus**: A new version of the software is made available.

-Stimulus: The new version needs to be deployed to a production environment.
+**Stimulus**: The new version needs to be deployed to a production environment.

-Environment: The production environment may be local, cloud-based, or hybrid.
+**Environment**: The production environment may be local, cloud-based, or hybrid.

-Artifact: The new version of the software, including code, configurations, and dependencies.
+**Artifact**: The new version of the software, including code, configurations, and dependencies.

-Response: The software is successfully deployed in the production environment.
+**Response**: The software is successfully deployed in the production environment.

-Response Measure: Time and effort required to deploy the software, number of errors or issues encountered during deployment, time and effort needed to roll back the deployment if it fails.
+**Response Measure**: Time and effort required to deploy the software, number of errors or issues encountered during deployment, time and effort needed to roll back the deployment if it fails.

-Use Case:
+### Use Case:

 A new version of an authentication/authorization service (which our product uses) is released in the component marketplace, and the product owner decides to incorporate this version into the product.
 The new service is tested and deployed in the production environment within 40 elapsed hours and no more than 120 man-hours of effort.
 The deployment is defect-free and no SLA (Service Level Agreement) is violated.